miachom/miachom/README.md

 - 👋 Hello, I am Mingkee and I am a researcher.

-- 👀 I have a special interest in computational biology, genomics and transcriptomics.
+- 👀 I interested in computational biology, genomics and transcriptomics.

 - 🔍 I like finding biological answers in big data.